nathanmehta/Sports-Analytics-Articles-and-Projects/README.md

    Using neural network setup to predict injuries

 ## noMoreFoulPlay
-  article on the effect of the changing foul rules on certain players - article titled "No More Foul Play"
+  Article on the effect of the changing foul rules on certain players - article titled "No More Foul Play"

 ## OldDogoldtricks
-  article on the 3-point revolution and how one player has curtailed it - article titled "Old Dog, Old Tricks"
+  Article on the 3-point revolution and how one player has curtailed it - article titled "Old Dog, Old Tricks"

 ## Nflmvp
-  article on my new metric for MVP taking into account inversely related stats - article titled "NFL MVP: What it should be"
+  Article on my new metric for MVP taking into account inversely related stats - article titled "NFL MVP: What it should be"

 ## rbHypotest
-  hypothesis testing to determine whether Derrick Henry would've had another 2000 yard season in 2021 - article titled TBD
+  Hypothesis testing to determine whether Derrick Henry would've had another 2000 yard season in 2021 - article titled TBD

 ## UnluckyPenny
-  investigating the relationship between advanced running back tracking stats and fantasy points - article Titled "Unlucky Penny"
+  Investigating the relationship between advanced running back tracking stats and fantasy points - article Titled "Unlucky Penny"